Road hierarchy: Motorway

-Motorways, similar to freeways, these high-speed roads are designated with an M prefix or (M) suffix. e.g. M1, A1(M).
-The speed limit is generally 70 mi/h and there is a hard shoulder, an often slightly narrower lane next to lane 1, which is usually only to be used in cases of an emergency.
+Motorways are high-speed roads similar to freeways.
+They are designated with an M prefix or (M) suffix. e.g. M1, A1(M).
+The speed limit is generally 70 mi/h and there is a hard shoulder.
 Emergency telephones are located every mile along the route so motorists with broken-down vehicles can contact the authorities, although this is increasingly being done using mobile phones.
 Signs are blue with white text for both destinations and motorway numbers.
 In general, junctions are given numbers which are displayed prominently, sometimes with a letter suffix, in a small black box on all the signs for any given junction.
 Junctions are generally signed one mile before they exit, with three or four further signs as the junction is reached, although on busy urban stretches this first warning can reduce to about ⅓mile.
 Cyclists, pedestrians, mopeds, very slow vehicles and certain other traffic are banned.

-Primary A-road
+A-roads

-Green on maps and signs.
-A main recommended route these can be single track as in North West Sutherland or more usually single carriageway or dual carriageway.
+Primary A-roads are green on maps and signs.
+A main recommended route, they are usually single carriageway or dual carriageway, but can be single track as in North West Sutherland.
 The primary road network is fully connected, meaning you can reach any part from any other without leaving the network.
 Some of the major dual carriageway primary routes have numbered junctions or hard shoulders in the style of the Continental semi-motorways.
-Many Primary Routes are largely or wholly subject to clearway restrictions, and in major cities they may be classed as red routes.
-Emergency telephones, if present at all, are usually infrequent - there may be some additional telephones operated by the UK's two main motoring organisations, the RAC and the AA, but these are becoming rarer.
+Many primary routes are largely or wholly subject to clearway restrictions, and in major cities they may be classed as red routes.
+Emergency telephones, if present at all, are usually infrequent – there may be some additional telephones operated by the UK's two main motoring organisations, the RAC and the AA, but these are becoming rarer.